simonmichael/hledger/bin/README.md

 converts `paypaljson`'s output to CSV, with format similar to Paypal's manually-downloaded CSV.

-## HLEDGER-RUNNING
+## hledger command line scripts

-These scripts run hledger via its CLI, eg to help you produce a particular report without needing to remember a complicated command line.
+These scripts use hledger's command line interface.
 They might also consume its text or CSV or JSON output.
 They can be
 small shell aliases or functions (typically defined in shell startup files like ~/.bashrc)